G-Core/product-documentation/documentation/web-security/faq/attackers-have-found-out-my-origin-ip-and-are-attacking-it-directly-what-should-i-do.md

 published: true
 order: 50
 toc:
+pageTitle: FAQ.
+My Origin IP is Under Attack | Gcore
+pageDescription: What to do if your origin IP experience the attack.
 ---
 # Attackers have found out my origin IP and are attacking it directly.
 What should I do?